Creating a Lifetime of Smiles for Children with Cleft & Craniofacial Conditions

 Just as they did for Anya, the doctors and nurses at KCCC work together as a team for the best possible outcome for each child with orofacial clefts as they age and go through different stages of growth and development.

-“Surgical repair can improve appearance, breathing, hearing, and speech and language development,” Lau says.
+“Surgical repair can improve appearance, breathing, hearing, and speech and language development,” Johnston says.

 Although cleft lip and cleft palate are usually repaired surgically in the first year of life, many children will require additional surgeries as they get older to correct breathing, eating and speech development.
 They also may require ongoing speech therapy and may need specialized orthodontics prior to additional surgeries.